 - Donate To BLM Organizations, Sign Petitions, Read A Book, Argue With Your Racist Family, Protest Any Way You Can

-I’m sure you’ve seen most of these suggestions circulating your social media feeds, but I’m here to remind you that these efforts help the queer community.
+I’m sure you’ve seen many of these suggestions circulating your social media feeds, but I’m here to remind you that these efforts really do help the queer community.
 Not only can black people be queer, too, but those who are both black and queer often face violence at higher rates than cis or straight black folks.

 - Global Pride 2020 (June 27th)